JoaoCostaIFG/tvvs/assignments/5_structural_testing/5_report.md

 ### JUnit Features

 - Most tests work by comparing an expected result with a result.
 These types of comparisons use `assertEquals`.
 Other tests that require comparing a boolean value use `assertTrue` or `assertFalse`.
 In addition, tests where exceptions are expected, we use `assertThrows`.
 - Some tests require a setup before running.
 For cases like this, we used `@BeforeEach` or `@BeforeAll`, depending on the situation.
 An example can be found on `ProjectSerializer.java`, where each test requires the creation of a temporary file and a `ProjectSerializer` instance.
+We also `@AfterEach` for some clean-up tasks (for example at `ProjectSerializer.java`).
 - For tests that needed to be run multiple times with different values, we used `@ParametrizedTest`s along with `@MethodSource` to provide arguments to the test.
 - We used `fail()` to explicitly create a failure for the `parseDateNullTest()` on `ProjectTimeTest.java`.

 ### *misc* package